 ⦁ Bigger is better – Ensure your images are at least 1920x1080px in size to avoid pixelation and blurriness.
 A bigger photo will clearly showcase the high-quality workmanship and attention to detail in your staircase, which would be lost in a smaller picture.

-⦁ Let there be light – There’s nothing worse than a dark grainy image.
-Ensure that the light source is behind you or that the room is well-lit and the camera flash in auto mode.
+⦁ Let there be light – There’s nothing worse than a dark, grainy image.
+The same staircase can look small, dark and uninviting or light and airy with every detail on show, simply depending on the quality of the light.
+Ensure that the light source is behind you or that the room is well-lit and the camera flash is in auto mode.

 ⦁ Keep a steady hand – Holding the camera steady will avoid any blurry images and enable people viewing the website to see all the details of your stairs clearly.
 You have a great looking staircase so you’ll want to show it off with a clear picture!